wmgeolab/geoBoundaries/CONTRIBUTING.md

 ## We welcome new submissions to geoBoundaries, and will openly assess any submissions that would improve our data.
 Right now, we accept submissions that are:

-1. Compatible with the Open Data Commons Open Database License (or better).
+1. [gB OPEN] Compatible with the Open Data Commons Open Database License (or better).
 2. Of higher quality (either spatial or temporal) than our existing data.
 3. Provisioned with clear and full metadata about the source of the file.